CHERIoT-Platform/cheriot-rtos/docs/Allocator.md

 Allocating memory requires a capability that authorises memory allocation.
 These are created by the `DECLARE_AND_DEFINE_DEFINE_ALLOCATOR_CAPABILITY` macro, which takes two arguments.
 The first is the name of the capability, the second is the amount of memory that this capability authorises the holder to allocate.
-This capability may then be accessed with the `STATIC_SEALED_VALUE`, which takes the name as the argument.
+This capability may then be accessed with the `STATIC_SEALED_VALUE` macro, which takes the name as the argument.
 If you wish to refer to the same capability from multiple C compilation units, you can use the separate `DECLARE_` and `DEFINE_` versions of this combined macro.
 See [the documentation on software-defined capabilities](SoftwareCapabilities.md) for more information.

 Compartments may hold more than one allocation capability.
 The design embodies the principle of intentionality: you must explicitly specify the quota against which an allocation counts when performing that allocation.
-The standard C/C++ interfaces do not respect this principle and so are implemented as wrappers (see below).
+The standard C/C++ interfaces do not respect this principle and so are implemented as wrappers that use a default allocator capability (see below).

 When inspecting the linker audit report for a firmware image, you will see an entry like this for each allocator capability: